Los Angeles Elder Abuse Lawyer

 Physical abuse comes in a variety of forms – such as abrasions, bruises, neglect, abandonment, or sexual abuse.
 Emotional abuse means some type of mental suffering – such as ridicule or isolation.
 Financial abuse includes stealing, embezzlement and defrauding their property – such as forgery or identity theft.
 Elder abuse cases often include a situation where you have been accused of taking advantage, neglecting, or abusing an elder that is under your care.

-To give readers useful information about elder abuse described under Penal Code 368, our California criminal defense lawyers at Cron, Israels & Stark are providing an overview below.
+To give readers useful information about elder abuse described under Penal Code 368, our criminal defense lawyers at Cron, Israels & Stark are providing an overview below.

 Definition of Penal Code 368 Elder Abuse